 Learning Program Online (LP Online™) is our online educational community and utilizes online webinars to replicate our face-to-face program.
 Through LP Online™, we are able to extend access to families who work or do not have Learning Program Partners in close proximity.
+Teachers participate in LP Online also.
 Participants are able to join live sessions in real time or view recorded learning sessions at their convenience.
-LP Online™ serves families from as close as Orange County, California and far away as Malaysia.
+LP Online™ serves families from as close as Orange County, California to as far away as Malaysia.

 Learning Program Community Classroom (LP Community Classroom™) is our way of sharing information and resources with our community.
 Sessions are face-to-face and offered either during regular LP OC sessions or as stand-alone seminars.
 Through LP Community classroom™, we are able to support families and professionals in our extended community who are interested in specific Learning Program topics, but cannot commit to the full 10 month program.

 Learning Program After-School Enrichment (LP After School Academy™) is a two hour after school program intended to provide additional academic intervention and social skill building to students in fifth grade through high school.
 Staffed with credentialed teachers supported by interns and volunteers, the program enables us to provide additional hands-on support to students.
 Students do not have to participate in LP OC to join.